-There's more to writing then typing words into an editor.
+There's more to writing than typing words into an editor.
 You need a plan and a process.
-Here are some guidelines for managing your team's documentation work in an agile environment.
+Here are our guidelines for managing your team's documentation work in an agile environment.
 You've probably heard the word "agile" around.
 Lots of people and companies are talking about "being more agile" but it's hard to know what that actually means.
 Honestly, "being more agile" depends on the framework your team uses.

 Learn the basics of creating documentation in any agile framework.Requirements Phase